Quotient Limited (QTNT) CEO Franz Walt on Q4 2020 Results - Earnings Call Transcript

 Franz Walt

 We are very proud to have hVIVO as a customer.
-We are really proud that I have to make that up.
-And I mean, we are a small company, we look mall bolt [ph] we are a boutique diagnostic company.
-We feel like the few customers - and take really very good care of them.
+We are really proud that they have selected us.
+And I mean, we are a small company, we look [indiscernible] we are a boutique diagnostic company.
+We select few customers - and take really very good care of them.
 They get high quality products, they get top-notch service and support, the production facilities up and running, and we can guarantee the supply.
 I think these are all very important aspects in this new field of testing for our customers.
-And I think this may also reasons they have told us why they want to team up with us.
+And I think these were also reasons they have told us why they want to team up with us.

 Unidentified Analyst

 Thanks, that's helpful.
 And then of the MosaiQ instruments that have been earmarked for COVID testing between hVIVO, and then the several other contracted customers you mentioned.
-Are these contracts have minimums attached to them?
+These contracts have minimums attached to them?
 And then also of your current hypercare sites, how many, if any, might theoretically be suitable for antibody testing to become customers as well?
 Thanks.

 Franz Walt